MANTRA-Chain/mantra-dex/contracts/epoch-manager/README.md

 the other contracts.

 An `Epoch` is a period of time that is defined by the `duration` parameter on `EpochConfig`, and they are used by other contracts to take timely actions.
-For example, the Bonding Manager uses epochs to calculate the rewards for the bonders, while the Incentive Manager uses epochs to calculate the incentive rewards for its users.
+For example, the Incentive Manager uses epochs to calculate the incentive rewards for its users.

 ## How it works